 Solar observing during the day given blue skies.

-We are looking forward to meeting everyone at this sparkling event.
+We are looking forward to meeting everyone at this popular sparkling event.
 We'll have plenty of equipment on hand, but please do bring along your own binoculars and telescope if you have them.
 Remember to bring a torch - one that can switch to red light is much better for astronomy as it's kinder on night vision.
 One like this is fine:

 Staying warm is important so remember to dress in layers.
 We also have the warm room open 24/7.
 Don't forget to bring sturdy footwear.
 If you want to take a picture of the night sky and you have a camera, we'll try to help you.

-Our astronomers for this event are:
+The astronomers for our event are:

-Richard Darn, Rob Ince, Stuart Atkinson & Neill Sanders.
+Richard Darn, Rob Ince, Stuart Atkinson

 They will be camping alongside you.